 They’re designed for all-day comfort, thanks to Dansko’s signature clog style.
 Built-in arch support promotes good posture and reduces stress.
 The collar is lined for comfort, which prevents friction.
 The rocker bottom reduces fatigue and pressure on joints.
-Previous buyers starting out in nursing wrote that they were apprehensive about buying a solid clog at first, since it seemed a counterintuitive choice for standing all day.
-However, in speaking with other nurses, they found overwhelming support for the Dansko’s.
 They’re not a cushy shoe, but they have outstanding ergonomics, fit true to size, and stay firmly on your feet, unlike some lesser clogs.

 The sturdy cork sole certainly might seem a bit counterintuitive.
 After all, cork is much harder than the foams usually found in insoles.
 However, the special European insole design has been loved for centuries because it encourages proper posture, and doesn’t allow the body to collapse in key stress points (arch, knees, hips, back).
 Having a shoe which provides real structure helps many nurses work long standing shifts without developing aches and pains.